-In addition to educating patients, researchers and physicians, the Foundation:
+In addition to educating patients, researchers and physicians, the foundation:

-What is LGMD?
+What is Limb-Girdle Muscular Dystrophy?

 Limb-Girdle Muscular Dystrophy (LGMD) is a group of rare muscular disorders that generally first present with weakness in the muscles around the hips and shoulders.
 There are over 30 genetic sub-types (forms) of LGMD.
 Although muscle weakness is found in every subtype, there are many differences between the diseases including: age of onset, inheritance patterns, and disease severity.

 Limb-girdle muscular dystrophy is separated into two main categories based on the inheritance pattern where: